Why Is My Milkweed Drooping?

 Mulch

-A mulch is a layer of material such as dried leaves, tree barks, twigs, and the like, placed on top of the soil around your plant.
-It functions to retain moisture, regulate temperature and prevent weed growth.
+A mulch is a material layer, such as dried leaves, tree bark, twigs, and the like, placed on top of the soil around your plant.
+It functions to retain moisture, regulate temperature, and prevent weed growth.

 Not all varieties of milkweed require mulching, while other species benefit from moist retention.
 Common milkweed grows well even without mulch, while swamp milkweed thrives better with a light organic layer.